jaamiparvez/covermaker-next/README.md

 ## Overview

-Cover Maker is an easy-to-use for making simple eBook covers.
+Cover Maker is an easy-to-use tool for making simple eBook covers.
 Cover Maker is a freelance client project (sharing code here with their permission).
 Initially, I built this project using React and Bootstrap as per clients requirements, but as I became more fimiliar with Next.js and Tailwind CSS, I thought it would would be a fun experience to migrate this application into Next.js and Tailwind CSS.

 ![Alt text](/public/screenshot2.png?raw=true "Screenshot of live project")